GBrunheri/420Project/README.md

-# What is AyyTux?
+# What is 420Project?

-AyyTux is a special place on earth, where all useless stuff we have in nyctum goes, after it's removed.
-Just know if we add something here, Nyctum does it much better.
-AimTux is a fully featured internal hack for *CounterStrike : Global Offensive* written in C++.
+420Project is a fully featured internal hack for *CounterStrike : Global Offensive* written in C++.

 ## Compiling